Transitioning From The Military To A Civilian Career

 My dad served in two branches of the military and had a difficult time making the transition from his military career to his civilian one.
 No matter how many battles you’ve encountered as a U.S. soldier, you will have to encounter yet another: entering one of the most discouraging job markets in American history.

-Give yourself a simple three ring binder with sheet protectors and a spiral notebook.
+GET READY Give yourself a simple three ring binder with sheet protectors and a spiral notebook.
 Use this folder and notebook as your career book by placing any career/job materials and print outs you come upon.
 Write down the names of people, places, appointment times, and information sources as you pursue your job search and career building project.

 Organize and label your computer files in such a way that every saved document or form is in its place.
 This includes website bookmarks.
 Make sure that your electronic and paper trail are tracked, so you don’t lose important and helpful information.